 Can I be involved?

-Humanities Honors is always looking for ways to build community and that certainly includes parents.
+Humanities Honors is always looking for ways to build community, and that certainly includes parents.
 Every fall, Humanities Honors holds a reunion for alumni that current students and their parents are welcome to attend.
-The reunion is held annually during homecoming week.
-If you are interested in attending please email us at Humanities-Honors-Program@sjsu.edu, or keep checking our website Ð we will be announcing the date and time as soon as we know it.
+The reunion is held during homecoming week.
+If you are interested in attending, please email us at Humanities-Honors-Program@sjsu.edu.

 Also, as mentioned above, we are eagerly looking for ways to get in touch with alumni,